fife-rpg/fife-rpg-docs/source/tutorial/display.rst

 components are used by the application.
 This will be explained more later.
 For now the list only needs to contain 'Agent'.

-:download:`Here <display/settings-dist.xml>` is the updated settings-dist.xml
-file.
+You can verify with the updated :download:`settings-dist.xml <display/settings-dist.xml>` file.

 New Files
 ---------